segdeha/pdxcodeguild/1. Python/4/decomposition.md

     else:
         print('It is not a palindrome!')

-This is a really simple example, but it is here to illustrate the process you should follow for breaking big problems down into smaller ones.
+This is a really simple example, but it illustrates the process you should follow for breaking big problems down into smaller ones.

 ------